skip to content

 The good news is that small actions help.
 You don't need to overhaul your whole social life.
 Just do one thing today.

-If you want to learn more about the friendship recession and what’s behind it, check out my main overview page.
-And if you’re looking for practical advice, read about the secret to making friends as an adult.
+If you want to learn more about the friendship recession and what's behind it, check out my main overview page.
+And if you're looking for practical advice, read about the secret to making friends as an adult.
+I also keep a running 2026 friendship recession statistics roundup.

 Source: Based on reporting by Allie Volpe for Vox (August 2024), with data from the American Psychological Association, University of Michigan, Gallup, Cigna/Morning Consult, and Harvard.